-In addition, Thailand has been successful in promoting and deploying large numbers of workers to work abroad, although figures have been gradually decreasing due to increased prosperity and a national unemployment rate of less than 1 per cent.
+In addition, Thailand has been successful in promoting and deploying large numbers of workers to work abroad, although figures have been gradually decreasing due to increased prosperity and a consistently low national unemployment rate.

 As both outbound and inbound international migration has increased, private recruitment and placement agencies have been established that promote and facilitate migration.
 Challenges however remain.
 The key migration challenge for the government is irregular migration, including smuggling and trafficking in persons, and its impact on the labour market and public health.
 Of the 4 - 5 million migrants that estimated to be living and working in Thailand, about 1 - 2.5 million are thought to hold irregular status.
 High costs, long waiting times and bureaucratic red-tape discourage many from entering to work in Thailand through legal routes.
 The lack of effective law enforcement has also contributed to several pressing issues such as poor working conditions, exploitation, human smuggling and trafficking, and transnational crime.